Trump 'repaid porn actor's hush money'

 Analysis by BBC's Anthony Zurcher in Washington

-There are two ways to look at Rudy Giuliani's blockbuster revelation that Donald Trump reimbursed Michael Cohen for his $130,000 payment.
+There are two ways to look at Rudy Giuliani's blockbuster revelation.

 The first is that the former New York mayor was freelancing and caught the president and the White House communications team flatfooted.
 In that case, Mr Giuliani's brief return to the political spotlight will be short-lived.